cellumation/ros2bag_tools/README.md

 ## Development

-For kickstarting your development see the provided template workspace. [ws_ros2bag_tools](https://github.com/AIT-Assistive-Autonomous-Systems/ws_ros2bag_tools).
+For kickstarting your development and installation see the provided template workspace. [ws_ros2bag_tools](https://github.com/AIT-Assistive-Autonomous-Systems/ws_ros2bag_tools).